augustovictor/software-architecture-specialization/README.md

 - Base your architecture on requirements, travel light and prove your architecture with concrete experiments (Poc, prototype, spike, tracer, vertical slice, walking skeleton, executable reference architecture, etc);
 - Components responsabilities are often described as verbs.
 E.g., search;
 - As an architect stablish what quality attributes are negotiable and the ones that must be done;
+- We can invest in anything as long as we measure the value we received in some fashion;

+## An archutecture must
+- Describe why technology decisions were made
+    - Connects requirement to design choices
+- Describe HOW it is used
+    - Description of technology usage
+    - Include coding patterns and/or prototype information
+- Describe the governance and usage
+    - EA integration
+    - Governance information
+    - Architecture analysis

 ## Issues due to lack of architecture
 - Big ball of mud